Rye Coalition

 If you're a fan of rock music, you likely have heard something of the story of Rye Coalition.
 Five kids from NJ who met in high school, and like countless rockers before them, started a band in the basement of their mom's house.
 As their talent as musicians and fan base grew, they released albums on indie labels with producer Steve Albini and toured the country with iconic indie bands such as Trans Am, Mars Volta, and Queens of the Stone Age.
 Then came 'paydirt', when they were signed to the label Dreamworks and Dave Grohl (Nirvana, Foo Fighters) came on as their producer.

 Since 1996 filmmaker Jenni Matz has relentlessly followed the band: on tour, at home, in the studio.
-After the DVD release of 2006's "Curses", Matz decided to finally take the 400 plus hours of footage culled from the past decade and tell the whole story.
-Supplemented with the band's own home movies and new interviews this documentary gives rare access to the real life of five "meatheads from north jersey" who won the dirtbag lottery, lost the ticket, but are still trying to cash it in.
+Supplemented with the band's own home movies and new interviews this documentary gives full access to the real life of five "meatheads from north jersey" who won the dirtbag lottery, lost the ticket, but are still trying to cash it in.